SaqibBehlum/SaqibBehlum/README.md

 <h2 align="center"> &lt;𝙷𝚎𝚕𝚕𝚘 𝚆𝚘𝚛𝚕𝚍/&gt;! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="30px"> </h2>

-I'm **Saqib AHmed**, a Information Technology Student At Sindh Agriculture University Tandojam.
+I'm **Saqib Ahmed**, a Information Technology Student At Sindh Agriculture University Tandojam.
 I am Learning to code and create with passion.
 Exploring the exciting world of technology, one step at a time.
 Focused on improving skills and building small, meaningful projects.
 Ready to grow and take on new challenges in the IT field!